- FOMO/FOLB including brank envy

 jolt: FSM dividend has never delivered the de-stressor as /envisioned/.
 In contrast, my GRR has produced /substantial/ nonwork income, but still insufficient to /disarm/ or blunt the threat of PIP !
 In my experience, Job-loss stressor is indeed alleviated by this income or the promise thereof 🙂

 Excluding the unlucky (broken, sick,,) families, I feel

 most “ordinary” people’s stress primarily come from burn rate i.e. making ends meet, including job-loss fear.
-I feel the middle class families around me could survive at a much lower theoretical burn rate of SGD 3.5-4.5k (or USD 6k perhaps… no 1st-hand experience) but they choose the rat race of keeping up with the Jones’s (FOMO).
+Remember the OCBC pandemic survey: 70%Singaporeans can’t last beyond 6M if jobless.
+I feel the middle class families around me could survive at a much lower theoretical burn rate of SGD 3.5-4.5k (or USD 6k perhaps… no 1st-hand experience) …. but they choose the rat race of keeping up with the Jones’s (FOMO).
 Therefore, their burn rate becomes 10k.
 See also SG: bare-bones ffree=realistic #WBank^wife^Che^3k and covid19$$handout reflect`Realistic burn rate

-For some, FOMO takes them to the next level — bench-marking against the high-flyers.
+For some, FOLB takes them to the next level — bench-marking against the high-flyers.

 With a full time job, salaried workers experience a full spectrum of stressors including PIP.
 PIP would be impotent/toothless if the job is like a hobby.
 I would say very few people have such a job.

 Aha ..
 Contract career is free of PIP.

 For me (only me), job loss is a lighter stressor than PIP fear.
 In fact, I don’t worry about end of contract and bench time.
 I worry more about humiliating bonus.
 I’d rather lose a contract job than receiving a token bonus after PIP.